 Recently, our firm was able to help a client with a tricky driver’s license restoration problem.
 He had received a DUI in another state and upon moving to Michigan was informed that he would face another term of license suspension.
 While this may seem like double jeopardy, in fact driving is a privilege not a right.
 Our firm was able to negotiate a deal for him whereby he was essentially credited for the suspension he had previously completed.
 He now has full driving privileges in Michigan.

 We are very proud of the results we were able to negotiate for this client and would love the chance to help you with your driver’s license restoration or other legal problem too.
-To retain Garmo & Kiste, PLC, for assistance in these matters call us at (248) 398-7100 for a free consultation or contact us with a private message.
+Dealing with an out of State DUI Michigan Driver’s License Suspension To retain Garmo & Kiste, PLC, for assistance in these matters call us at (248) 398-7100 for a free consultation or contact us with a private message.
 We are experienced Michigan attorneys with offices in Troy, MI.